Great Bad Movies: "Cyborg 2: Glass Shadow"

 **WARNING: THIS REVIEW MAY CONTAIN SPOILERS**

 1989's Cyborg may be the unlikeliest B-Movie ever to inspire a franchise.
 In fact, the flick may never have existed at all if its distributor - the once-mighty Cannon Films, long time home of Chuck Norris and Charles Bronson - hadn't run into severe financial trouble in the late 1980s.
-Cyborg was thrown together on the fly and produced on the cheap so Cannon could get some use out of the sets and props they'd built for two cancelled productions - a doomed Spider-Man adaptation and a proposed sequel to Masters of the Universe.
-The resulting tale of a kick-boxer guiding a half-woman, half-machine across an apocalyptic wasteland filled with bad guys didn't make much sense, but Cyborg had the good fortune to cast Jean-Claude Van Damme in its lead role.
-Van Damme's career was on the rise at this point - guys liked to watch him kick ass, and girls liked to watch him, period - so the film was a surprise late-inning hit for Cannon.
-It was their swan-song theatrical release and Cannon closed its doors a few years later, but the film's success assured that a part "2" would come along...eventually.
+Cyborg was thrown together mainly so Cannon could get some use out of the sets and props they'd built for two cancelled productions - a doomed Spider-Man adaptation and a proposed sequel to Masters of the Universe.
+The resulting tale of a kick-boxer guiding a half-woman, half-machine through an apocalyptic wasteland filled with bad guys didn't make much sense, but Cyborg had the good fortune to cast Jean-Claude Van Damme in its lead role.
+Van Damme was a rising star at this point - guys liked to watch him kick ass, and girls liked to watch him, period - so the film was a surprise late-inning hit for the troubled studio.
+Cannon Films closed its doors a few years later, but Cyborg's success assured that a part "2" would come along...eventually.

 It's the year 2074, and the future resembles the Los Angeles of Blade Runner, re-created on a cheese-and-crackers budget - lots of rusty browns and metallic grays, constant rain, and random cascades of sparks being thrown into the air.
 An opening voice over by the late, great Jack Palance informs us that cyborgs have "replaced humans in every respect, from the soldier in the field to the prostitute in the brothel."
 He goes on to say that the two biggest cyborg-manufacturing mega-corporations - Japan's Kobayashi Electronics and America's Pinwheel Corporation - are locked in ongoing corporate warfare with one another for control of the market.